 George Washington University, B.A.

-Member of the Board of Directors and the Executive Board, Homeless Advocacy Project (HAP)
+Member of the Board of Directors and Volunteer, Homeless Advocacy Project (HAP)

 News & Events